MaddyGuthridge/COMP6080_Notes/CSS/CSS showcase/backgrounds.md

 	  red 40%,
 	  orange 60%,
 	  yellow 80%,
-	  white 100%
+	  white 100%,
   );
 }
 ```

 ### `radial-gradient()`
 Create a gradient from a point.
+Usage similar to above.

+You c